 A combination of your subjective feeling and accurate fitness data will give you a well-rounded, complete picture.

-You can use technology to monitor your heart rate before, during and after exercise and/ or monitor your training load to get a comprehensive view on how your training sessions strain your body in different ways.
+You can use technology to monitor your heart rate before, during, and after exercise and/ or monitor your training load to get a comprehensive view of how your training sessions strain your body in different ways.

 If you also monitor your recovery, you’ll be able to more optimally schedule and adjust your workouts as your recovery status will tell you whether you should keep doing what you’ve been doing, push harder or take it easier.